Reception Year Intake 2023-2024

-As schools are presently closed to the majority of pupils, please could you download the Enrolment Admissions Booklet at the bottom of this page.
+Please could you download the Enrolment Admissions Form Booklet at the bottom of this page.
 Or you can complete the form provided in the link below:

-We would be very grateful if you could return both forms, plus a copy of your child’s birth certificate, by email to email@example.com as soon as possible.
+We would be very grateful if you could either complete the form in the link above, or return a copy of the Word document, plus a copy of your child’s birth certificate, by email to firstname.lastname@example.org as soon as possible.

 Wrap Around Care

 Here at Harris Primary Academy Kent House, we provide a Breakfast Club and After School Club for all children from Reception through to Year 6 whose parents require these.
 The clubs are well organised, stimulating and fun.

 Our goal is to provide all children in our care with a happy, safe, caring and stimulating environment before and after school.
 The Breakfast Club and After School Club is a team effort, sharing responsibilities with families to provide the best care for all children.
 Any issues are openly or confidentially discussed.
 Please fell free to contact us to discuss anything, or pass on information.